 When appearing for a ZOOM court hearing, it is preferable to use their software to connect, and to connect via WIFI.
 There are many sources of free public WIFI if you do not have a good connection from your home or work.
 You can connect by calling in only, however, it is a better experience for all concerned if you can appear by video.

 On our Zoom Hearing page, you will find links to scheduled hearings that are being conducted by video conference software.
-This page is ONLY for litigants and other necessary participants in the hearing.
+With the exception of civil protection order hearings, this page is ONLY for litigants and other necessary participants in the hearing.

 We anticipate that as things begin to open up, and we can begin to have more in-person hearings, that the new technology will continue to be used for many hearings, saving participants a trip to the courthouse, extra time off work and away from family.
 We believe this will be a lasting improvement that will improve access to our courts.